We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Tron has a height requirement of 48″.
 The main reason for this height requirement has to do with the restraint system.

-We’ll talk about this more below, but there are a lot of moving parts to this restraint system, and you need to be a certain height in order to use them safely.
+We’ll talk about this more below, but there are a lot of moving parts to this restraint system, and you need to be a certain height and overall size in order to use them safely.

 Ride Vehicle and Restraint System